EsotericSoftware/kryo/README.md

     }
 ```

-For maximum flexibility, Kryo `getDefaultSerializer` can be overridden to implement custom logic for choosing a serializer.
+For maximum flexibility, Kryo `getDefaultSerializer` can be overridden to implement custom logic for choosing and instantiating a serializer.

 #### Serializer factories